 Students have the option of taking courses both online and on campus in Tokyo, in line with their needs.
 You can see the schedule of on-campus and online courses here: https://www.globis.ac.jp/programs/pre-mba/course-schedule/

 As the program is designed for working professionals, classes are held on weekday evenings and weekends.

-You can see the next term’s class schedule here: https://www.globis.ac.jp/programs/pre-mba/curriculum/
+You can see the next term’s class schedule here: https://www.globis.ac.jp/programs/pre-mba/course-schedule/

 Terms start in January, April, July and October.
 You can join from any term.
-Please see the application details and deadline here: https://www.globis.ac.jp/programs/pre-mba/apply-now-details/
+Please see the application details and deadline here: https://www.globis.ac.jp/admission-fees/how-to-apply-to-pre-mba/

 One courses is three months, with classes held bi-weekly.